 I have always been a paper and pen kind of person.
 I love writing lists on paper instead of my phone, and I much prefer using paper planners instead of digital ones.
 For the past couple of years, I had been using a planner with month and week page inserts.
 This year I decided to take the plunge into the world of bullet journaling I’ve been hearing so much about.
 Keep reading to see how I’ve set up my very first bullet journal, and what supplies I’m using.

-***JUNE 2020 UPDATE: I have started a YouTube channel!
+***JUNE 2020 UPDATE: I started a YouTube channel!
 I will be sharing monthly bullet journal setups, stationery hauls, doodling tutorials and more!
 Check it out and don’t forget to subscribe!

 *Some of the links below are affiliate links.
 If you choose to make a purchase, I may receive a small commission, at no extra cost to you.
 Thank you for your support!